-You can spend as much money as you want on marketing yourself online, but you need to utilize search engine optimization (SEO) to have the best results.
+You can spend as much money as you want on marketing yourself online, but you must utilize search engine optimization (SEO) for the best results.
 Whenever anyone goes somewhere like Bing to research your topic, you want them to find you first.
 It can take time for your site to climb the ranks, but doing so will eventually get you more clicks to your website.

 Many website hosting plans include tools for optimizing your site.
 Wix and Squarespace offer everything you need to start, and you can use an SEO guide to help with the rest.
 And thanks to the guides available online, you don’t have to know advanced SEO to process the information.

 When deciding between Wix or Squarespace, consider how each website builder is best at certain optimization aspects.
-Then, beginners and professionals can select the builder with the SEO features they want.
+Then, beginners and professionals can select the builder with their desired SEO features.

 SEO On Wix

 Wix offers built-in SEO features that you don’t have to mess with, but you’ll still have them.
 Their servers load quickly so your clients don’t have to wait long.
 Wix will also take care of logging your website with engines so that you can appear higher in searches.